wodanaz/adaptiPhy/README.md

 do wget --timestamping 'ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/'$chr.fa.gz; done ```
 ```

+#### note: for the originl identification of NFRs, we masked the maf and human reference using known annotations.
+The following link shows how to mask the genome with different features. https://github.com/wodanaz/adaptiPhy/blob/master/Masking_MAF.md

 ### 3 Subset the 100-way genome-wide alignment for queries ###
 To extract a smaller set of MAF files to use as query.
 This should correspond to the species of interest.
 In this case: human, chimp, gorilla, orangutan, macaque